Ahhorse1/ahhorse1.github.io/index.md

 [x] A220-200/300

 ## Myself as a Programmer
-My first CS Class was AP Computer Science A in 2018 where I learned Java
+My first CS Class was AP Computer Science A in 2018 where I learned Java.
 Since then I've taken at least one CS class every year.
 I've dabbled in Java, Python, C, C++.

 I enjoy participating in hack-a-thons, capture the flags, or just coding for fun.
 My friends and I would always compete under this name in any coding competition.
 Iykyk.